slavakurilyak/proxy-networks/README.md

 Built AI agents for clients as founder of [TeamX](https://teamx.work).
 Created [Produvia](https://produvia.com) as an AI agency.
 Developed proxy networks for scalable web operations and wrote infrastructure-as-code for cloud deployments (this project).
 Won hackathons as a full-stack developer.

 Interested to hire Slava for your next project?
-[Contact him here](https://cal.com/slavakurilyak/discovery-call).
+[Schedule a discovery call here](https://cal.com/slavakurilyak/discovery-call).